 This relative return objective is developed in a risk management framework.
-Risk from the perspective of the Board is failing to earn the absolute real target rate of return over long periods of time, and the asset mix is developed to minimize this risk.
+Risk from the perspective of the Board is any shortfall of actual investment returns relative to the absolute real target rate of return over long periods of time, and the asset mix is developed to manage this risk.
 In selecting the Target Portfolio, the Board considers information from actuarial valuation reviews and asset/liability studies of the FRS, as well as asset class risk and return characteristics.
 In addition, the timing of cash demands on the portfolio to honor benefit payments and other liabilities are an important consideration.
-Potential asset mixes are thus evaluated with respect to their expected return, volatility and liquidity.
+Potential asset mixes are thus evaluated with respect to their expected return, volatility, liquidity, and other risk and return measures as appropriate.

-The Target Portfolio defined in Tables 2 (i.e., 2a and 2b, as applicable) and, 4 has a long-term expected compound annual real return that approximates the absolute real target rate of return.
+The Target Portfolio defined in Table 2 has a long-term expected compound annual real return that approximates the absolute real target rate of return.
 To achieve the absolute real target rate of return or actuarial return, material market risk must be borne (i.e., year to year volatility of returns).
 For example, in 2008 the Trust Fund's net managed real return was -26.81% compared to gains of 17.56% in 2009 and 21.48% in 2003.
 While downside risk is considerably greater over shorter horizons, the natural investment horizon for the Trust Fund is the long-term.
 Table 1 illustrates a modeled estimate of the Target Portfolio's potential range of real returns that could result over longer-term investment horizons.
-Over a 15-year investment horizon there is an 80 percent probability that the Target Portfolio will experience a compound annual real return between -0.5% and 9.9% and a 90 percent probability that the Target Portfolio will experience a compound annual real return between -2.7% and 10.9%.
+Over a 15-year investment horizon there is an 80 percent probability that the Target Portfolio will experience a compound annual real return between -1.2% and 10.4% and a 90 percent probability that the Target Portfolio will experience a compound annual real return between -3.2% and 11.7%.